cyberbotics/webots-doc/guide/the-user-interface.md

 The `Show Camera frustums` allows you to display, or to hide, the OpenGL culling frustum and the recorded image for every camera in the scene, using a magenta wire frame.
-If the camera device is disabled or the initialization is not yet completed, the frustum will be drawn in gray.
+If the camera device is disabled or the first image is not available yet, the frustum will be drawn in gray.
 The OpenGL culling frustum is a truncated pyramid corresponding to the field of view of a camera.
 The back of the pyramid is not represented because the far plane is set to infinity.
 The recorded image is displayed on the